If you suffer from symptoms such as itching or dermatitis, high histamine levels or a histamine intolerance could be a reason for the reaction.

 Antihistamines are medications that help with allergies, and also with stomach problems, cold, anxiety and more.
 These drugs help treat conditions caused by too much histamine.
 Older antihistamines tend to cause more side effects, particularly drowsiness.
 However, newer antihistamines have fewer side effects, so they may be a better choice for some people.

 Steroid medications (corticosteroids) are anti-inflammatory drugs and have a similar effect to the hormones produced by the body.
 Whilst the use of topical steroids can certainly help skin conditions, for some people like Kiri, there can also be serious side effects.
 Topical steroid addiction/withdrawal, sometimes referred to as ‘red skin syndrome’, can occur when frequently using or misusing moderate to high potency corticosteroids then stopping.
+If you're unsure about stopping the use of a steroid you're currently using then seek medical advice from your Doctor or Dermatologist first.

 Topical immunomodulators (immunosuppressants) are agents that regulate the local immune response of the skin.